Missouri • High Awareness

-Lone Star Ticks in Missouri: Map, Risk, and Prevention
+Lone Star Ticks in Missouri: Map, Season, Alpha-Gal Awareness & Prevention

 Are Lone Star ticks found in Missouri?

-April – October.
+Peak Lone Star tick activity in Missouri is typically April – October.
 Plan extra prevention during these months — repellent, permethrin-treated clothing, and daily tick checks for kids and pets.
+In warmer regions, ticks can be active longer.

 Prevention checklist for Missouri